 Who: Anybody in Kindergarten through University can participate!
 Students are grouped and compete according to their grade level.

 When: Varies by region.
 Typically, teams form and start collaborating between August and January of a challenge cycle.
-This time is spent creating their challenge solutions and practicing for local tournaments, which take place between February and April.
-Teams that qualify for Global Finals can compete from May 22-25 at the end of the cycle.
+This time is spent creating their challenge solutions and practicing for local tournaments, which take place between February and March.
+Teams that qualify for Global Finals can compete May 22-25 at the end of the cycle.

 Where: Located in 45 states and 30 countries!
 The 2024 Global Finals will be held in Kansas City, MO.